Stop Messing About, 1969

 Stop Messin’ About, a catchphrase coined for Kenneth Williams by Galton and Simpson back in the days of Hancock’s Half Hour.
 It seemed the perfect title for a radio series starring one Kenneth Williams that would run for two series between 1969 and 1970.

-Kenneth Williams had starred in various radio series as various characters since and had been starring in Round The Horne, when in 1968 it’s star, Kenneth Horne, died suddenly at the end of series four.
+Kenneth Williams had starred in various radio series as various characters since and had been starring in Round The Horne when, in February 1969, it’s star, Kenneth Horne, died suddenly at the end of series four.

 Because of Horne’s sudden death and the existing material many of Round The Horne’s cast were already contracted.
 Existing writers Johnnie Mortimer and Brian Cooke re-wrote the script for the first series, so there was a smooth transition from Round The Horne to Stop Messing About.
 For the second series there was a script specifically written for the show By Myles Rudge.